OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-01.md

 ## 1 Thessalonians 1:6

-You also became imitators of us and of the Lord, having received the word during great affliction with the joy of the Holy Spirit,
+You became followers of us and of the Lord, having embraced the word amidst great affliction with the joy of the Holy Spirit,

 ## 1 Thessalonians 1:7